 Via College Board.
 Check out the link for a complete distribution of scores for each AP exam.

 One very important fact to note is that high average scores don't correspond to the easiest exams!
-Chinese, Spanish, Calculus BC, Japanese, and Physics C Mechanics are the AP tests with the highest average scores, but they are all known to be quite difficult.
+Chinese, Calculus BC, Physics C Mechanics, Japanese, and Spanish Language are the AP tests with the highest average scores, but they are all known to be quite difficult.
 Also note that native speakers, or students with experience living abroad, tend to take the AP language exams, which inflates their average scores (for the average of those who learned in a classroom, check the "Standard" score).